Ian Mearns

 James Ian Mearns (born 21 April 1957) is a British Labour Party politician.
-He has been the Member of Parliament (MP) for Gateshead since the 2010 general election.
-He is a member of the Socialist Campaign Group parliamentary caucus.
+He served as the Member of Parliament (MP) for Gateshead from 2010 to 2024.
+He was a member of and latterly Chair of the Socialist Campaign Group parliamentary caucus.

 Early life

-Born in Newcastle upon Tyne to a World War II veteran, Mearns was raised Catholic and educated at St Mary's RC Primary School (Forest Hall) and having passed the 11 plus exam at St Mary's RC Technical school (Newcastle).
+Born in the General Hospital Newcastle upon Tyne to a Second World War veteran, Mearns was raised a Roman Catholic and was educated at St Mary's RC Primary School (Forest Hall) and having passed the 11 plus exam, at St Mary's RC Technical school (Newcastle).
 He grew up supporting Newcastle United F.C., and has been a fan of the club for over 50 years.
+He also helped run and Chaired the Gateshead FC Supporters club in the 1990s.

 Political origins

 In the 1980s Mearns was a member and Northern Regional Chair of the Labour Party Young Socialists, and a supporter of the Militant Tendency.
 He ceased being a supporter of the group before becoming a Gateshead Councillor in 1983, serving as a Councillor for the Saltwell ward until 2010.
-During this period he chaired Gateshead Council's Education Committee and in the Council Cabinet before becoming Deputy Leader of the Council in 2002.
+During this period he chaired Gateshead Council's Education Committee and in the Council Cabinet before becoming Deputy Leader of the Council in 2002 carrying on in that role until 2010.

+He was variously a representative of Gateshead Council on the AMA (Association of Metropolitan Authorities and the LGA (Local Government Association) He was an active supporter of and subsequently Chair of the Campaign for a North East Assembly.